 July 9, 1902

 Clark and Harriman signed their compromise settlement.
 The agreement included Clark selling half interest in the SPLA&SL to Harriman's Union Pacific, and Harriman's Oregon Short Line Railroad selling its entire route south from Sandy (south of Salt Lake City) to Clark's SPLA&SL.

-Further agreements were signed later in 1902 and during 1903 that addressed specific concerns that had been generally settled by the initial overall agreement.
+Further agreements were signed later in 1902 and during 1903 that addressed specific concerns that had been generally settled by the initial overall agreement in July 1902.
 These included specific components for "the establishment by purchase, construction and trackage rights of a line of railroad between Salt Lake City, Utah (through the State of Nevada) to San Pedro Harbor, California."

 October 15, 1902

-San Pdero, Los Angeles & Salt Lake Railroad was completed to Pomona.
+San Pedro, Los Angeles & Salt Lake Railroad was completed eastward from Los Angeles to Pomona.
 (Union Pacific internal history of LA&SL, on file in Salt Lake City public relations offices; copied on January 20, 1978)

 March 7, 1903